1.4 University Code of Conduct

 Members of the University community who serve as faculty or staff owe their primary professional allegiance to the University and its mission.
 Outside professional activities, private financial interests, or the receipt of benefits from third parties can cause an actual or perceived divergence between an individual’s private interests and the duty of allegiance to the University.

-To help prevent such a potential conflict of interest or commitment (including the appearance of a conflict) from arising, faculty and staff who have other professional or financial interests shall disclose them in compliance with applicable conflict of interest/conflict of commitment policies and procedures set out in the Policies, Rules and Procedures Library at Chapter 22, Avoiding Conflicts of Interest & Commitment.
+To help prevent such a potential conflict of interest or commitment (including the appearance of a conflict) from arising, faculty and staff who have other professional or financial interests shall disclose them in compliance with applicable conflict of interest/conflict of commitment policies and procedures set out in the Policies, Rules and Procedures Library at Chapter 22, Avoiding Conflicts of Interest & Security Export Control.